256wangliu/pooled-mapping/README.md

 ## Removing optical duplicates

-In this step we remove "optical/pcr duplicates".
+In this step we remove "optical/pcr" duplicates.
 These duplicate reads are a product of library preperation.
 We use Samtools for this step, but Picard would also work.

 removing duplicates: